-Participation (20 %)
+Participation (20%)

 In order to fully engage this course, it is important that you actively participate so that your classmates can learn from you and you from them.
 The discussion forum on Moodle will be the main avenue for this engagement.
-The minimum expectation for participation in the online discussion forum is one substantial post per topic (approximately 300 words).
+The minimum expectation for participation in the online discussion forum is one substantial post per topic (approximately 300 words, or about 3 minutes if you are posting a video or an audio file).
 All posts should engage the previous posts of other students (unless, of course, you post first) and should not be constructed as stand-alone reports.
 Posts are due at 5 p.m.
 CST on the date listed for the topics.
 Quantity and quality will both be considered when assigning a participation grade.